crweiner/hacktoberfest-swag-list/README.md

   - 1 - 3 pull requests (to "orbs").
 - **Swag**: Sticker.
 - **How to sign up**: [Join #Orbtoberfest](https://circleci-public.github.io/hacktoberfest/#/) and submit your PRs to this [Google Form](https://docs.google.com/forms/d/1-MbzLy0m1eRLjeye9wu76fYkzcX5A3PvgKd09EhVObY/viewform).
 - **Notes**: View full details above.
 Make pull requests to any open-source "orbs" for CircleCI, or create your own.
-When complete submit PRs to the Google form to claim swag.
+When complete, submit PRs to the Google form to claim swag.

 #### **Hasura** (Sticker Pack)